About

 Pronouns: she, her

-I have cultivated a skill-set to help clients process and heal from trauma, and I use a blend of Trauma-Focused Cognitive Behavioral Therapy, Mindfulness-Based Cognitive Therapy, and Dialectical Behavioral Therapy.
+I have cultivated a skill-set to help clients process and heal from trauma, and I use a blend of Somatic (body-based) work, Trauma-Focused Cognitive Behavioral Therapy, Mindfulness-Based Cognitive Therapy, and Dialectical Behavioral Therapy.
 I am a Certified Clinical Trauma Professional and am trained in Trauma-Focused Cognitive Behavioral Therapy.
 My clinical work is based in the context of the family, and I work with the family members of clients when appropriate.
 I also have extensive experience and a passion for working with neuro-diverse clients and am certified in AutPlay Therapy.
 I am provisionally certified in Mindfulness-Based Cognitive Therapy through the University of California San Diego’s Mindfulness-Based Professional Training Institute.

 I value each client’s unique cultural background and believe in the importance of equity, access, participation, and harmony in each client’s life.
 I am an ally to the LGBTQ+ community and the BIPOC community.